evkx/evkx.github.io/content/models/bmw/i7/i7_eDrive50/_index.md

 ## Performance

-The BMW i7 eDrive50 has a maximum power of 335KW (455hp).
-The total torque is 650nm.
+The BMW i7 eDrive50 has a maximum power of 335 KW (455 hp/449 bhp).
+The total torque is 650 nm (480 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,5 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging